twistlock/authz/README.md

 }
 ```

-For basic authorization flow, all policies reside in a single policy file under `/var/lib/twistlock/policy.json`.
+For basic authorization flows, all policies reside in a single policy file under `/var/lib/twistlock/policy.json`.
 The file  is continuously monitored and no restart is required upon changes.
 The file format is [one policy JSON object per line](http://jsonlines.org/).
 There should be no enclosing list or map, just one map per line.
 The policy file should be placed under `/var/lib/twistlock/policy.json`.